frvillegas/frvillegas.github.io/content/math/manuscripts/bernoulli.md

 These are [notes](/pdf/bernoulli.pdf) on approaching Bernoulli polynomials as eigenvalues of certain operators acting on polynomials.
-It is my re-interpretation of work of E. H. Lehmer.
-I wrote this at the end of my Ph.D. studies around 1989.
+It is my re-interpretation of work of E. H. Lehmer.  (*A new approach to Bernoulli polynomials*, Amer.
+Math.
+Monthly 95(1988), 905-911.)
+I wrote this note at the end of my Ph.D. studies around 1989.